-Overall, our parameterization findings show that our models including H2SO4 concentration, RH and CS can predict 531 532 J_5 on a satisfactory level for various environment types at once.
+Overall, our parameterization findings show that our models, when including the effects of meteorology and vapor loss, can predict J_5 on a satisfactory level for various environment types at once.
 Among the tested models, models 3 and 4 (Eqs.
-4 533 and 5) can be utilized for predicting J_5 in a global scale if (1) the H2SO4 concentrations are known whether through field measurement or proxies, (2) the meteorology parameter RH is monitored continuously, and (3) the particle 534 number size distributions are sufficient and assessed to yield CS.
-Some caution should be maintained when utilizing 535 these models for environments with very low RH and/or high CS, especially if the high CS is related to primary 536 particle emissions, as the associations between these model parameters and J_5 are complicated and multifaceted.
-537 While the parameterizations presented in this study offer an improvement over previous approaches, further 538 development is needed to incorporate vapors important for NPF, such as iodine oxoacids, particularly in marine 539 environments.
-540
+4 and 5) can be utilized for predicting J_5 in a global scale if (1) the H2SO4 concentrations are known

+- whether through field measurement or proxies, (2) the meteorology parameter RH is monitored continuously, and(3) the particle number size distributions are sufficient and assessed to yield CS. - 491

 Author contributions.
 Measurements: NS, RB, CY, LQ, TJ, IS, MV, TW.
 Data Analysis: XL, LD, MZ, NS, RB, CY, LQ, IS, PZ.
-Results interpretation: XL, LD, PP, TN.
+Results interpretation: XL, LD, TN.
 Discussions: all co-authors.
-Writing: XL, LD, PP, V-MK, TN.
+Writing: XL, LD, V-MK, TN.
 Comments and revisions: all co-authors.

 Data availability.
-The datasets used in this study available Zenodo: 544 are now on https://zenodo.org/records/15295592, Li, X. (2025).
-The data are licensed under a Creative Commons 4.0 545 546 Attribution (CC BY) license.
-The data for the 14 global measurement sites are from EBAS database (https://ebas-547 data.nilu.no/, last access 13.12.2024).
+The data will be available in an open access platform upon publication.
+The data for the 14 global measurement sites are from EBAS database (https://ebas-data.nilu.no/, last access 13.12.2024).

-548 Conflict of interests.
+497 Conflict of interests.
 At least one of the (co-)authors is a member of the editorial board of Aerosol Research.